Want to follow along with this writing? Sign up Today, it's free and easy

 Fabulous web journal!
 Do you have any tips and clues for trying essayists?
 I'm wanting to begin my own particular site soon however I'm somewhat lost on everything.
 Would you propose beginning with a free stage like WordPress or go for a paid alternative?
 There are such a large number of choices out there that I'm totally overpowered ..
 Any proposals?
 Much obliged! seo packages

 But I love to break it to you that xender can definitely be downloaded and used on PC with the help of bluestacks.

 over 4 years ago Gabrielle S. said:

 Hmm...I know it's very difficult to write good prose in fewer than 150 words and you definitely chose a good topic, but this piece leaves me feeling a little less than satisfied (mostly in the first paragraph.
 I feel you felt more comfortable in the second one).

 "...fell mortally ill": those words, while very fitting in a purple prose piece, do not really fit in this flash fiction entry.
 I feel that shorter words would have more of an effect.
 Maybe say exactly what he had?
 Maybe "terminal"?

 "...he feebly reached up for my hand and I clasped it..": He feebly reached for me and I clasped his hand.
 (Just a minor grammatical/word order confusion)

 "You have great talent, with which comes great potential.
 Don't waste it": I often find sentences like these only work in extravagant pieces.
 Here it feels a little tongue in cheek.
 This piece is poignant in and of itself.

 The second paragraph is fantastic.
 Your pace is wonderful, and the metaphors you use are extremely powerful.
 Overall, very well done!
 Congratulations on your win :)

-over 4 years ago Korinne Hart said:
+almost 5 years ago Korinne Hart said: